jeremt/jeremt.github.com/pages/cv.md

 ### Epitech - from 2012 to 2016

 I am currently studying at Epitech (European Institute of Information Technology) where I learn about computer sciences.
-The particularity of Epitech is to teach with practical cases which makes me autonomous.
+The particularity of Epitech is to teach with practical cases which makes me autonomous and able to realize complete projects.